El Camino de Costa Rica: Feb 25 - Mar 7 2026

 Wind jacket

 Montbell Tachyon ultralight jacket.
 This will be my active midlayer in the cooler, windy high elevations and to supplement my alpha fleece in passive settings.
+Actually, I ended up not wearing this at all.

 2.6